-For a contract to be valid and binding there are a number of important elements the agreement must have for it to be legally enforceable.
-If any of the following elements are not in the contract then it is probably unenforceable.
+For a commercial contract to be valid and enforceable there are a number of important elements that must be present.
+If any of those elements are not in the contract then the contract may be unenforceable.

 Commercial Contract Requirements Which Make Contracts Valid

 One of the commercial contract requirements is that the correct parties are named in the contract.
 This may sound obvious but all too often when people prepare their own contracts the wrong parties are named.